-A cholesteatoma left in situ will inevitably grow.
+If managed conservatively a cholesteatoma left in situ will inevitably grow.
 The complications depend on which structures it grows and erodes into.
-Thus, the patient develops a progressive conductive deafness and then may go on to have problems with dizziness, facial nerve palsy, central nervous system problems (through a mass effect or as a consequence of abscess formation) and so on.
+Thus, the patient develops a progressive conductive deafness and then may go on to have problems with dizziness, facial nerve palsy, ot central nervous system problems (through a mass effect or as a consequence of abscess formation).

-All but the first of the complications listed below are rare (of the order of about 1% or less).
+When a cholesteatoma is managed surgically, all but the first of the complications listed below are rare.

 - Temporary (few months) alteration of taste.

 - Ear canal stenosis.